srdusr/notes/tools/ssh.md

 1. Copy single file from local to remote using scp.
 `$ scp myfile.txt remoteuser@remoteserver:/remote/folder/`

-2. scp from remote to local using a single file.
+2. scp from remote to local on local using a single file.
-`$ scp remoteuser@remoteserver:/remote/folder/remotefile.txt  localfile.txt`
+`$ scp -P 22 remoteserver:/remote/folder/remotefile ~/localdir/localfile`

-* Copy multiple files from remote to local:
+* Copy multiple files from remote to local on locall:
 `$ scp your_username@remote.edu:/some/remote/directory/\{a,b,c\} ./`

 * Copy multiple files from local to remote: